 Patients with uncontrolled diabetes, undergoing Chemotherapy for Cancer, or actively taking some IV drugs for Osteoporosis are not ideal candidates for dental implants.
 However, smoking, controlled diabetes, osteoporosis, or previous cancer treatments do not rule out successful placement or restoration of dental implants.
 A complete medical history, sometimes in consultation with your general physician, will allow us to ensure your health and safety while focusing on the longevity of a well-placed dental implant.
 Call 301-258-1998 or schedule an appointment to learn more.

 Current literature says that gum disease and missing teeth can lead to Alzheimer’s disease, memory loss, and heart problems.
 Not to mention, it can affect your quality of life; making it hard to chew the food you enjoy, or uncomfortable to smile in social settings or pictures.
 We can help you find the right treatment for you—be it dental implants, or a bridge, or full or partial dentures.
+Dental implants are machine milled titanium “screws” that are placed into the space where a tooth has been removed.
+This artificial root will then be used, after healing, to place a post into and a crown on top.
+Dental implants can support single or multiple crowns.
+They can hold full dentures down with special types of snaps or attachments.
+They can also hold a full set of new teeth firmly in place with tiny screws.
+These new teeth look and function like beautiful natural teeth.
+The All-on-4 dental implant procedure (also referred to as full mouth implants or teeth in a day) is a registered technique for Nobel BioCare that allows teeth to be extracted, implants placed, and new teeth to be screwed in the same day.
+Learn more all the All-on-4 full mouth implant procedure here.
 Contact Gordon Center for General & Advanced Dentistry at 301-258-1998 or by clicking here to schedule a free consultation.
+We're open with extensive COVID-19 safety protocols.

 Dental Implants and crowns have the same chewing force as natural teeth—and you’ll be able to chew even more than before if your teeth were compromised by gum disease or badly broken.
 Watch Pearl’s testimonial to learn more and click here or call 301-258-1998 to request an appointment.